CirclePayApi/CirclePayApi/source/index.html.md

 ```
 Retrieves the refund object.

-### Parameters

-No parameters.

 ### Returns

-Returns the status of refund object, for example: "approved", "pending" or "rejected".
+Returns refund object if a valid refund id is provided.

 <aside class="notice">
 The error code used when you fail to get refund status is <a href="#9111">9111</a>